-The Standalone CQR - Local Data Hosting Checklist is used by standalone CQRs which operate and maintain their own data hosting infrastructure.
+The Standalone CQR or local data hosting checklist is used by standalone CQRs which operate and maintain their own data hosting infrastructure.

-The CoE and External Data Hosting Checklist is used to assess centres of excellence AND other external data hosting service providers, where ISO 27001 or Australian Signals Directorate (ASD) certification does not exist.
+The Centrally Hosted Jurisdictional Checklist is used where ISO 27001 or Australian Signals Directorate (ASD)6 certification does not exist.
+It will also be used when considering the centrally hosted national infrastructure.

 Formally accredited by authorised certifiers, ISO 27001 is the international standard for information security management and, where satisfied, provides a high level of confidence in an organisation's security control measures.
-Similarly, ASD certification (formerly DSD) evaluates ICT security products used by Australian governments to protect official information.
+Similarly, ASD certification evaluates ICT security products used by Australian governments to protect official information.
 These formal independent assessments provide confidence that ICT security products perform as claimed by the vendor.

-It is expected, however, that few organisations within Australia will have ISO 27001 or ASD certification, in which case the CoE or External Hosting Checklist should be used.
-This checklist involves best practice controls for securing CQR information within a centre of excellence or external data hosting service provider and requires an annual review.
+It is expected, however, that few organisations within Australia will have ISO 27001 or ASD certification, in which case the Centrally Hosted Jurisdictional Checklist should be used.
+This checklist involves best practice controls for securing CQR information within jurisdictional infrastructure and requires an annual review.

-Once an organisation becomes certified, all future CQRs may outsource their data hosting requirements to the certified provider, without further certification.
+Once a Standalone CQR becomes accredited, all future CQRs may outsource their data hosting requirements to the accredited provider, without further certification.
 It is expected however, that annual reviews of compliance are undertaken by the external data hosting service provider.
 Reports of annual compliance reviews should be provided to the CQRs for which data hosting services are being provided.